What are bladder instillations?

 Why choose Pelvic Pain Doc for bladder instillation?

-Dr. Bahlani, the Pelvic Pain Doc, is an excellent choice for those seeking bladder instillation treatment because she has extensive experience treating pelvic pain and related bladder issues.
+Dr. Bahlani, the Pelvic Pain Doc, is an excellent choice for those seeking bladder instillation treatment because she has extensive experience treating pelvic floor disorders in New York City and related bladder issues.
 She is a fellowship-trained specialist in sexual and pelvic health who has dedicated her practice to helping patients resolve these conditions.

 Dr. Bahlani's clinical expertise ensures an accurate diagnosis of all potential causes of pelvic pain, while her surgical skills achieve optimal results from procedures.
 She is highly experienced and comfortable performing bladder instillation procedures, making her the ideal doctor for anyone considering this treatment.